 To establish DRP camp and accommodate large numbers of DRP, deforestation in some cases done indiscriminately.
-The shelters have been set up on plain land.
 At present new forestation activities have started in some places by various organizations.

 Summary of water balance analysis (For water supply scheme only):

 N/A